ronitebul1211/course-react-redux-stephen-grider/Notes/02-integrating-react-redux.md

       </Provider>
       ```

-4. **configure connect component inside state consumer component**
+4. **configure Connect component to Consume state**

    -  import { connect } from react-redux
-   -  define outside of component (class / function) above export statement
-       function that get called with app state, and return the part that component want to "listen / watch"
+   -  define mapStateToProps function, that get app state and return an object
-      key pass in to current component as props.
+      represent state piece that this component want to "watch" as it updated and get as props

       ```
       // name by convention